karyncumming/Personal-Projects/README.md

 # Personal-Projects
-Various solo or team projects I have put together for fun.
+Various solo projects I have put together for fun.